hmcalister/Event-Tracker-App/README.md

 A native application to create, track, and manage events.

 Events are stored in an sqlite database, managed and interfaced through [GORM](https://gorm.io/), an Object Relation Mapper for Golang.
-The native application is written in Svelte and glued together with the Golang backend using [Wails](https://wails.io/).
+The native application is written in Svelte (using [skeleton.dev](https://www.skeleton.dev/))and glued together with the Golang backend using [Wails](https://wails.io/).

 Events can be created, updated, deleted, and viewed in the app, and events that have been triggered are highlighted to show they need to be addressed.